khanhvnv/.NET-FinalAssignment/README.md

 	dotnet dev-certs https --trust
 Restart both projects after running this command.

-Step 6: Verify the Home Page
+Step 6: Test the Application

-	1. Run the Application: Launch CategoryProject.
+	1. Run both the CategoryApi and CategoryProject projects.
-		○ Open the terminal in CategoryProject project folder and run:	dotnet run
+		○ Open the terminal in CategoryApi/ CategoryProject project folder and run:	dotnet run
 	2. Access the Home Page: Go to http://localhost:PORT (input the appropriate port for your CategoryProject project), and you should see:
 		○ A Category Menu with static links.
-		○ A Featured Product section (New Arrivals) displaying hard-coded products.
+		○ A Featured Product section (Sản phẩm yêu thích) displaying hard-coded products by default.
+	3. Click on any category:
+		○ Products filtered by that category (from the API) should display.
+	4. Test highlighting of the selected category in the menu.

 Notice:
 Clear SSL Cache and Restart